 3. Rich in Naturally-Occurring Oils Naturally occurring oils are beneficial for the body as these healthful fats help normalize cholesterol levels.

 5. Considered Whole Grain Brown rice is considered a whole grain since it hasn’t lost its “wholeness” through the refinement process.
-Wholes grains are proven to reduce the buildup of arterial plaque and reduce the risk of heart disease and high cholesterol.
+Whole grains are proven to reduce the buildup of arterial plaque and reduce the risk of heart disease and high cholesterol.

-7. High in Fiber Brown rice is high in fiber and on top of the list for foods that can help prevent colon cancer.
+7. High in Fiber It is high in fiber and on top of the list for foods that can help prevent colon cancer.
 This can be attributed to the high levels of fiber naturally contained in brown rice.
 These fibers attach to substances that cause cancer as well as to toxins in the body, thus eliminating them and keeping them from attaching to the colon wall.

 Dr. Linda Kennedy MS SLP ND is an avid animal activist and nature lover.